 - The devices have a modular design - Repairs can be carried out by Endress+Hauser Service or by appropriately trained customers - Spare parts are grouped into logical kits with the associated replacement instructions

 For more information on service and spare parts, please contact your Endress+Hauser sales representative.

-13.1.2 Repair of Ex-certified devices
+13.1.2 Repairs to Ex-approved devices

 Incorrect repair can compromise electrical safety!